matupper/jam-sesh/README.md

 More than just a tool for booking or recruiting, Jam Sesh helps you plug into your city's underground music network.
 Whether you're new or a long-time local, this is your hub to collaborate, discover new talent, and grow your music scene.

 ### 💬 Real-Time, Forum-Style Community
 Inspired by platforms like Reddit and Yik Yak, Jam Sesh delivers real-time, location-tied posts in a forum-style feed.
-No algorithmic filters — everyone sees every post equally, fostering genuine connections based on shared geography, not follower counts.
+No algorithmic filters — everyone sees every post equally, fostering genuine connections based on shared geography, not follower counts

 ---

 ## Getting Started